Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > Note: after v3 Varnish renamed the file from `default.vcl` to `builtin.vcl`.

-But things are slightly different with Fastly's Varnish implementation (which is based off Varnish open-source version 2.1.5).
+But things are slightly different with Fastly's Varnish implementation (which is based off Varnish version 2.1.5).

 Specifically:

 - no `return(pipe)` in `vcl_recv`, they do `pass` there
 - some modifications to the `synthetic` in `vcl_error`
+- ...and God knows what else.

 <div id="3"></div>
 ## Fastly Default VCL

-On top of the built-in VCL the open-source version of Varnish uses, Fastly also includes its own 'default' VCL logic alongside your own additions.
+On top of the built-in VCL the free version of Varnish uses, Fastly also includes its own 'default' VCL logic alongside your custom VCL.

 When creating a new Fastly 'service', this default VCL is added automatically to your new service.
 You are then free to remove it completely and replace it with your own custom VCL if you like.